StarlingUAS/ProjectStarling/deployment/README.md

 > **Note:**
 > Local images can be used if `imagePullPolicy` is set to `ifNotPresent` instead of `Always`.
 In that case it will attempt to find a local image with the given image name.

 > arm64 images must be cross compiled using docker buildx (make multi-arch or make cross-compile or similar in the relevant docker files) and always pulled from docker hub.

 ## Installation instructions

+**It is recommended that you use the `./run_k3s.sh` script in the root of the repository.
+This script can be re-run at any time after install.
+If k3s is already installed and the relevant pods are running it will not do anything**

-Install k3s using the install script, this will fetch k3s and run the kubernetes master node immediately:
+Install k3s using the install script, this will fetch k3s and run the kubernetes master node immediately in the background:
 ```
 curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC="--docker" sh -
 ```

-> Once installed, the equivalent instruction is `sudo k3s server --docker`

 For the raspberry pi, ensure docker is installed, and then these instructions are the same on the raspberry pi (64 bit os).